"Siska's Voice" stories from Lynn Connell Olenik

 Lynn 11/09/2025

 The Silo the Swallowed Siska: A photo came up recently in my memories of the silo down the road.
 It was an old stone silo that had been out of use for decades, attached to a barn that had collapsed.
 No one lived at that farm, nor had anyone lived there for many years.
 Siska was a willey and adventuristic little guy and his love for roaming never changed.
-He just got a bit slower as he aged, so he was a dog that only got off lease privileges in a secure dog park, and even then, his first exploration in the park was to check the entire fence line for an escape route.
+He just got a bit slower as he aged, so he was a dog that only got off leash privileges in a secure dog park, and even then, his first exploration in the park was to check the entire fence line for an escape route.
 Only once that was done, and he found no way out, would he allow himself the pleasure of exploring what the park had to offer.

 The exact circumstances of his escape in the evening was hard to pinpoint.
 As he was older, I would usually put the rowdy crowd in the yard, and put him on a tie out to do his business in peace by the front porch.
 After a few minutes, I went to bring him in and he had evaporated off the porch, with his tie out attached; "poof" he was gone.
 We searched, friends searched, employees searched, neighbors searched; we put up signs, put out flyers, called all the authorities, the postal workers, the bus drivers; the whole town was looking for him.
 When it came down to it, he was gone for 3 days and we were all exhausted and sick.
 Many tears were shed.

-I was leaving for work when a neighbor called; we think we hear him!
-My daughter went to check it out.
+I was leaving for work when a neighbor called; "we think we hear him!
+My daughter went to check it out."
 We flew out of the house, up to the neighbors as this wonderful young lady was shimmying into the abandoned silo.
 He had crawled in there for a nap and fell through the old rotten floor.
 We had been through the old barn, shined lights into the silo, called his name.
 He possibly wasn't there, or he just wasn't hungry enough to come home yet.
 I don't want to think about the snacks he may have found in the bottom of that silo.
 The drop was only about 3 feet, but with the floor rotten, it added another 2-3 feet where he was stuck.
 The silo was less than a half mile from our house.
-Multiple people had been over that spot multiple times.
+Multiple people had been over that spot many times.

 The veterinarian gave him fluids and told us to watch for any limping, vomiting or other signs of trauma.
 He was fine, although he slept for another 3 days.
 Husky owners all have stories of "that one time" they got away.
 Here's to the ones that manage to make it home.